 centrifugal filter A filter that uses a centrifuge consisting of a rotating cylinder charged with pressurized fluid and canted jets to drive it; centrifugal filters often have high efficiencies and are often of the bypass type.

-The force acting outward on a rotating body. centrifugal force principle of operation.
+centrifugal force The force acting outward on a rotating body.